 I think teachers are some of the most amazing people!
 They work incredibly hard and invest so much into the lives of their students!
-Here are 15 fun and inexpensive ways to say thank you to them.
+Here are 15 fun, cheap ways to say thank you to them.

 15 of the Best Cheap Teacher Gift Ideas